 But fresh perspective is really valuable too.
-That’s why we’re introducing a paid sabbatical for all permanent employed team members every five years.
+That’s why have a paid sabbatical for all permanently employed team members every five years.

 That means you take five fully paid weeks off work to help recharge your batteries, get a fresh perspective and maybe do something that’s not achievable in a normal holiday.

 The sabbatical is mandatory to ensure team members take time out to refresh themselves.

 It also provides a good opportunity for other team members to try new things at work and take on new responsibilities too.